 - Kotlin supports interoperability with all Java tools and frameworks; Kotlin code can easily be migrated to Java.

 - Kotlin is compatible with development tools like Spring, JetBrains, Gradle, Spark Java, and Codename One, among others.

 - Kotlin is slower in comparison to Java when it comes to clean builds.

 - Since Kotlin is relatively new, there aren't sufficient learning resources to master the language.

-Top companies using Kotlin
+Top Companies Using Kotlin

 Other top companies that use Kotlin are Netflix, Foursquare, Basecamp, Capital One, Coursera, Uber, and Pinterest.

-Developed by Apple in 2014, Swift is a highly performative language that is used in the development of IOS applications as well as programming iOS-based devices like WatchOS, MacOS, iPad Os, and TvOS.
+Developed by Apple in 2014, Swift is a highly performative language used to create iOS applications and programming iOS-based devices like WatchOS, MacOS, iPadOS, and tvOS.
 Apple claims it to be 2.6 times faster than the old Objective-C.

 - Swift code is concise and expressive, which makes it easy to read and maintain.
 It also requires fewer lines of code to perform the same task as Objective-C.

 - Swift is highly efficient in handling errors such as system failures and bugs.
 It is also faster, safer, and less time-consuming.